 - Logging Safety: A Field Guide

-This Field Guide was developed to assist all workers who do tree-related work to perform their jobs safely.
-It provides detailed information in an easily readable format on identifying, assessing, and reducing hazards associated with tree-related work including felling, bucking, limbing, clean-up, chainsaw use and maintenance, use of personal protective equipment and more.
+This Field Guide was developed to help workers safely perform their jobs.
+It provides detailed information on identifying, assessing, and reducing hazards associated with tree-related work.
 It can be used as a classroom training manual as well as a reference guide in the field.

 - Confined Space Awareness Training: Preventing Deaths and Injuries to Public Workers